Canada's Revised Guidelines for Investments by State-Owned Enterprises - More Joint Ventures on the Horizon?

 Finally, the new SOE Guidelines target investments in the Canadian oil sands.
 Going-forward, acquisitions by foreign SOEs of Canadian oil sands companies will only be found to be of net benefit to Canada on an “exceptional basis”.
 In justifying this position, the Canadian government stated that the Canadian oil sands are of “global importance and immense value to the future economic prosperity of all Canadians...
 If the oil sands are to continue to develop to the benefit of all Canadians, the role of private sector companies must be reinforced.”
 This approach marks a departure from the former SOE Guidelines, which did not identify specific industries or assets that are considered more sensitive than others.

 2. Implementation of Increased Threshold for Review Under the Act will not Apply to SOEs

-The threshold for review of proposed takeovers by WTO non-SOE foreign investors under the Act will be progressively increased from $330 million to $1 billion over four years.
+The threshold for review of proposed takeovers by WTO non-SOE foreign investors under the Act will be progressively increased from the current threshold amount to $1 billion over four years.
+The 2012 threshold of $330 million was increased to $344 million in 2013.
+However, new regulations increasing the threshold to $1 billion over four years have not been implemented yet.
 Additionally, the basis of evaluation will be changed from the asset value to the enterprise value of the Canadian business.
 This change will better reflect the market value of businesses and capture the increasing importance of service and knowledge based industries to the Canadian economy.